ciprisamoila/VGADriver/README.md

-# VGADriver
+# VGA Controller
-VGA Driver for a Digilent Basys3 FPGA.
+VGA Controller for a Digilent Basys3 FPGA.
 More detailes in the documentation